Oral thrush

 Xylitol, also known as wood sugar, is a natural antibacterial agent that helps prevent plaque formation.

-Hyaluronic acid is an excellent lubricant and humectant, ideal for reducing inflammation, soothing pain, and supporting the healing of oral mucosal lesions.
+Hyaluronic Acid is an excellent lubricant and moisturizer, ideal for soothing inflammation, relieving pain, and supporting the healing of oral mucosa lesions.

 It is recommended to apply 3-4 sprays of Cariex® in the mouth several times a day during the acute phase, and especially after eating or drinking.
-Its use before bedtime is also advised, as saliva production naturally decreases at night, making the oral environment more acidic.
+Additionally, it should be used before bedtime, as salivary glands naturally produce less saliva at night, making the mouth more acidic.

 For infants, 2 sprays of Cariex® are recommended after each feeding.